davidfrantz/force/docs/source/history/vdev.rst

     ``MAX_CLOUD_COVER_TILE`` considered clouds, cloud shadows, and snow.
     The latter caused unexpected results, thus ``MAX_CLOUD_COVER_TILE`` now drops the snow evaluation.
     Thanks to Marco Wolsza for bringing up this issue.

+  * force-lut-modis has new options, that specify whether the daily tables and/or climatology should be generated or not.

 * **FORCE HLPS**